TrendLearner: Early Prediction of Popularity Trends of User Generated Content: Conclusions

 \section{Conclusions}

+In this article, we have identified and formalized a new research problem.
+To the extent of our knowledge, we are the first work to tackle the problem of {\it early prediction} of popularity trends in UGC.
+We were motivated in studying this problem based on our previous knowledge on the complex patterns and causes of popularity in UGC~\citep{Figueiredo2011}.
+Different from other kinds of content, e.g., news, which have clear definitions of monitoring periods, target and prediction dates for popularity, the complex nature of UGC calls for a popularity prediction solution which is able to determine these dates automatically.
+We here provided such a solution -- TrendLearner.

-This paper presented a novel two-step learning approach for early prediction of popularity trends of UGC.
-Unlike previous work, it addresses the tradeoff between prediction accuracy and remaining interest in the content after prediction on a per-object basis.
-Experiments on two YouTube datasets showed that our method not only outperforms other approaches for trend prediction (a gain of up to 38\%) but also achieves such results before 50\% or 21\% of videos (depending on the dataset) accumulate more than 32\% of their views, with a slight bias towards earlier predictions for more popular videos.
+We have also proposed a novel two-step learning approach for early prediction of popularity trends of UGC.
+Moreover, we defined new metrics for measuring the effectiveness of popularity of UGC content, the remaining interest, which is optimized by TrendLearner as to provide not only accurate, but also timely, predictions.
+Thus, unlike previous work, we addresses the tradeoff between prediction accuracy and remaining interest in the content after prediction on a per-object basis.

+We performed an extensive experimental evaluation of our method, comparing it with state-of-the-art, representative solutions of the literature.
+Our experimental results on two YouTube datasets showed that our method not only outperforms other approaches for trend prediction (a gain of up to 38\%) but also achieves such results before 50\% or 21\% of videos (depending on the dataset) accumulate more than 32\% of their views, with a slight bias towards earlier predictions for more popular videos.
 Moreover, when applied jointly with recently proposed regression based models to predict the popularity of a video at a future date, our method outperforms state-of-the-art regression and state-space based models, with gains in accuracy of at least 33\% and 59\%, on average, respectively.

 As future work, we plan to further investigate how different types of UGC (e.g., blogs and Flickr photos) differ in their popularity evolution as well as which factors (e.g., referrers, content quality) impact this evolution.
-We also intend to further work on improving TrendLearner's accuracy, and evaluate its effectiveness for different types of content.